marcelarie/blog/content/posts/introduction-to-nix-i.md

 I think you get it right?

 It was madness.
-And you would say, well Marcel, maybe if you used a MacOS or a Windows that will not happen.
+And you would say, well Marcel, maybe if you used a macOS or a Windows that will not happen.
 And you are correct, my life would be simpler.
 But I am really happy that I didn't do that, because I learned a ton of stuff in the process.
 That and FOSS software it's a lot cooler.